 - A new operational culture to strengthen children’s rights and basis in information

 The rights and the best interests of the child are taken into account in all planning and decision-making.

 - Early childhood education, schools and other educational institutions support the wellbeing of children and young persons

-Early childhood education, schools, educational institutions and learning communities shall strengthen the wellbeing, inclusion and community spirit of children and young persons.
+Early childhood education, schools, educational institutions and learning communities strengthen the wellbeing, inclusion and community spirit of children and young persons.
 The Ministry of Education and Culture is responsible for this theme.